United Arab Emirates’ Hope probe reaches Mars orbit

-China’s Tiawen-1 is scheduled to reach Mars orbit Wednesday before a landing sometime in May.
-NASA’s Perseverance rover is expected to touch down on Mars Feb.
+China’s Tianwen-1 is scheduled to reach Mars orbit Wednesday before a landing sometime in May.
+NASA’s Perseverance rover is expected to touch down on Mars on Feb.
 18 and then explore for signs of past life.

 The UAE’s Hope spacecraft fired its thruster for approximately 27 minutes, slowing the spacecraft from some 75,000 mph to 11,000 mph.
-In mission control, members of the UAE space agency celebrated the mission, and the agency tweeted, “Success!
+In mission control, members of the UAE space agency celebrated the mission, and the agency tweeted: “Success!
 Contact with #HopeProbe has been established again.
 The Mars Orbit Insertion is now complete.”

-Thomas Zurbuchen, the associate administrator for NASA’s science mission directorate, congratulated the UAE on Twitter, writing, “Your bold endeavor to explore the Red Planet will inspire many others to reach for the stars.
+Thomas Zurbuchen, the associate administrator for NASA’s science mission directorate, congratulated the UAE on Twitter, writing: “Your bold endeavor to explore the Red Planet will inspire many others to reach for the stars.
 We hope to join you at Mars soon with @NASAPersevere.”

 The Hope probe will not land on Mars but rather stay in orbit, studying the Martian atmosphere.
-It launched from Japan last July, flying 306 million miles to reach Mars.
-Given there was an 11-minute radio transmission delay to Earth, the probe had to be autonomous, relying on its own systems to insert itself into the correct orbit.
+It launched from Japan in July, flying 306 million miles to reach Mars.
+Given that there was an 11-minute radio transmission delay to Earth, the probe had to be autonomous, relying on its own systems to insert itself into the correct orbit.

 Reaching Mars orbit “was the most critical and dangerous part of our journey to Mars, exposing the Hope probe to stresses and pressures it has never before faced,” said Omran Sharaf, the director of the Mohammed bin Rashid Space Center.
 "With this enormous milestone achieved, we are now preparing to transition to our science orbit and commence science data gathering.”